 - Mr. Bandana

 - .....and more!

-ALL of these brands are small batch companies.
+ALL of these brands are small-batch companies.
 Meaning that everything they create, they create in small batches.
-Nothing is mass produced.
-Everything is locally owned and run by real people who work hard every day and produce everything themselves, or they have a small staff who works for a fair and decent wage in a comfortable work environment.
+Nothing is mass-produced.
+Everything is locally owned and run by real people who work hard every day and produce everything themselves.
+They have a small staff who works for a fair and decent wage in a comfortable work environment.
 Every one of the brands that I carry has a person behind the brand who has a passion and has worked extremely hard to bring their passion to life for all to enjoy!
 I am very thankful for these people.
 They keep us inspired even in a world filled with uncertainty.
-They bring us up, when we are down.
+They bring us up when we are down.
 And I am so passionate about showing you all the good that is happening in this world!

 If you read this blog post to the end, I thank you!
 I hope to see you at my pop up shop.
 And if you are not comfortable joining me in person this time, you can always shop all of these brands right here at TheMaineSquare.com.

 P.S.
 If you attend my pop up shop in person on July 19th from 12 pm-3 pm, mention the code word: SHOP LOCAL, and you will receive 10% off your purchase!